CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

   }
 ```

 Holes should be provided in **counterclockwise** winding order, and at least three coordinates must be provided.
-Holes may overlap each other, but self-intersecting holes are forbidden.
-Overlapping holes are treated as a boolean union.
-Holes may go beyond the extent.
+Holes may **not** overlap each other and self-intersecting holes are forbidden.
+Holes may not extend beyond the specified extent.

 ## Arc Types